 The Mythic 97 is like getting two skis in one!
 Essentially a hybrid of an alpine carver and a backcountry floater, it has a special feel.
 Turning on edge feels very solid on hard snow as if it’s running on rails.
 Get into soft or mixed snow and the generous tip with ample rocker will keep you going fast.
 It’s nimble through trees due to the short radius yet doesn’t have a problem opening up into bigger turns in open bowls.
 Best of all it features a lightweight, full-sidewall construction that will keep you slaying the trees and open bowls all day long.
 A high-performance lightweight ski?
 Some say that’s a myth.
 We say it’s a Mythic 97.

-5-point sidecut allows you to control the turn shape with a large sweet spot.
+- 5-point sidecut allows you to control the turn shape with a large sweet spot.

-Carbon-ply construction offers stability at speed without excess beef.
+- Carbon-ply construction offers stability at speed without excess beef.

-Full-sidewall offers durability from impact and impressive edge hold.
+- Full-sidewall offers durability from impact and impressive edge hold.

-Tip and tail rocker makes it easy to initiate and release from turns.
+- Tip and tail rocker makes it easy to initiate and release from turns.

-Palownia wood core is the current standard in lightweight fun.
+- Paulownia wood core is the current standard in lightweight fun.

-Reinforced binding area gives confidence to open ‘er up.
+- Reinforced binding area gives confidence to open ‘er up.